aimeos/aimeos-laravel/README.md

 ]
 ```

+**Caution:** Also make sure that your MySQL server creates *InnoDB* tables by default as *MyISAM*
+tables won't work and will result in an foreign key constraint error!

 If you want to use a database server other than MySQL, please have a look into the article about
 [supported database servers](https://aimeos.org/docs/latest/infrastructure/databases/)
 and their specific configuration.
 Supported are: